 - Pass the Ohio Assessment for Educators (OAE) at their expense in order to receive their teaching license.

 The overriding goal of the Robert Noyce Teacher Scholarship Program is to help adults guide young people into productive lives.
 Research shows that young people are much more likely to try to learn and retain challenging core subjects like math, science and critical reading if they are exposed to and engaged in these topics in a variety of ways.
-UF's NSF Noyce scholars are the future teachers who will meet this need.
+Findlay's NSF Noyce scholars are the future teachers who will meet this need.

 Julie McIntosh, Ed.D.